Launch-Extension-Community/Projects/README.md

 This space will be used to request and track the development of community Extensions.

 ## Existing Extensions ##

+Here are some other open-source Extensions.
+You can help develop them, or use them as a starting point for your own.

 * [reactor-extension-core]
 * [launch-extension-simple-data-layer]
 * [launch-extension-time-spent-and-scroll-depth-event]